diff-github/Disable-SLUI.EXE/README.md

 *NOTE*

-    Use this in a running Windows is not encouraged, does not always work Boot into CMD Console using USB/DVD Windows Setup Disk is preferred
+    1) Boot into CMD Console using USB/DVD Windows Setup Disk is preferred.
+    2) Use this in a running Windows is not encouraged:
+            POTENTIAL RISK TO DAMAGE THE RUNNING SYSTEM DOES NOT ALWAYS WORK